zizisoft/gitlock/README.md

 gitlock push
 ```

-Push commits and tags (including locks).
+Push commits and their tags (including locks).
 Before push, it can automatically sign or timestamp based on your configuration.

 If it hasn't been locked, it will lock first.

-Note that you can also use `git push --tags` to push locks, but you'll lose the benefit of combining `git push` and `git push --tags` into one command and automatically locking, signing, or timestamping.
+Note: You can also use `git push`, `git push --tags` or `git push --follow-tags`, but you'll lose the benefit of automatically locking, signing, or timestamping.

+Also Note: If you have just locked an existing repo with all commits already pushed, you have to use `git push --tags` to push all locks (while `gitlock push` only pushes tags if the related commit is to be pushed).
+So when doing `git push --tags`, make sure other branches you don't intend to push don't have any locks yet.

 Synopsis 5: